Rwb3n/worldchef-staging/status/plan_ui_comprehensive_planning_task_t001_status.md

 ## ✅ **Completion Summary**

-The Widgetbook deployment workflow has been **fully implemented and validated**.
+The Widgetbook deployment workflow has been **fully implemented, validated, and CI issues resolved**.
 This provides a robust, industry-standard platform for visual design system testing, stakeholder reviews, and automated regression testing.

 ### Key Achievements:
 - **Flutter Web Enabled**: Successfully configured the Flutter project for web builds.